2deviant/bin/README.md

 years but never formalized, until now.

 ## Purpose
 The purpose of this repository is part archival and part expository.
+They are not the most efficient ways of doing things but, certainlyo one of the most instructive.

 ## Structure
 The repository is split into two directories: `slow` and `fast`.  `slow` directory